Equivalence criteria for the two-term functional equations for Herglotz-Zagier functions: Equivalence Theorems

 \section{Equivalence Theorems}

-We start this section by proving a recursive formula, in Theorem \ref{molty}, for the generalized Mordell-Tornheim zeta function $\Theta(r,s,t,x)$.
-The motivation for this result originated from a recursive result for the Mordell-Tornheim zeta function $\zeta_{\textup{MT}}(r,s,t)$ obtained by Huard, Williams and Zhang \cite[Equation (1.6)]{huard}.
-We use the specific case of Theorem \ref{molty}, with $s=r=n$, as stated in Corollary \ref{Trrcor}, to prove Proposition \ref{KLFtoVZ} and in turn Theorem \ref{Eq theorem}. \begin{theorem} For any $r,s,t \in \mathbb{R}$ such that $r+s+t>2$, $r+t>1$ and $s+t>1$ and for any $n \in \mathbb{N}$, we have,
+We start this section by proving a recursive formula for $\Theta(r,s,t,x)$.
+The motivation for this result originated from a recursive result for $\zeta_{\textup{MT}}(r,s,t)$ obtained by Huard, Williams and Zhang \cite[Equation (1.6)]{huard}.
+We use the specific case of Theorem \ref{molty} with $r=s=n$, as stated in Corollary \ref{Trrcor}, to prove Theorem \ref{MAIN}.
+Theorem \ref{molty} can be directly seen as an application of the binomial theorem written in the form